Woodside is committed to recognising and respecting your privacy.

 Unless you specify otherwise, we may disclose your information to the following groups, in each case in accordance with laws on data transfers:

-- companies in the Woodside group and to third parties who provide goods and services to the Woodside group, or carry out activities on behalf of, the Woodside group for the purposes set out in the section titled “Why we collect hold, use and disclose personal information”, including external consultants and professional advisers such as lawyers, auditors and accountants, technical support functions and IT consultants carrying out testing and development work on our business technology systems;
+Companies in the Woodside group and to third parties who provide goods and services to the Woodside group, or carry out activities on behalf of, the Woodside group for the purposes set out in the section titled “Why we collect hold, use and disclose personal information”, including external service providers, consultants and professional advisers such as lawyers, auditors and accountants, technical support functions and IT consultants carrying out testing and development work on our business technology systems.

 Cross-border disclosure of information